 Peter Hurney’s award-winning instruments have been played on many stages and featured on an abundance of recordings.
 They've graced numerous galleries, museums, art books, music magazines, and music forums and are coveted by professional musicians world-wide.

-April's FEATURED UKULELE
+JULY'S FEATURED UKULELE

 FRESH FROM THE WOODSHOP